Dear Kalyanamittas,

 A. INSTRUCTIONS BEFORE MEDITATION

 1. Bro Teoh gave some simple instructions before meditation.
 First, relax body and mind.
 Then, maintain silent awareness within.
-If there is need to train the mind, go ahead, otherwise, just relax and maintain silent and let the mind settle down on its own to arise the heedful mind that is just aware within.
+If there is a need to train the mind, go ahead, otherwise, just relax and maintain silent and let the mind settle down on its own to arise the heedful mind that is just aware within.
 (Note: When we are without attachments or thinking, the mind will return naturally to its original state of inner awareness and stillness before the stirring.)

 2. Meditation is very simple when one understands.
 Keeping precepts is very importantbecause it is the source of spiritual joy (Silena sugatim yanti), spiritual wealth (Silena bhogasampadam) and spiritual peacefulness of mind (Silena nibbutim yanti).
 Reason why Meditation must always start with Sila or morality following the prescribedformat of Sila, Samadhi and Panna).